SKA-INAF/caesar-rest/README.md

    - Start the service:
      ```sudo systemctl caesar-rest.service start```

+   Alternatively, you can use the Docker container `sriggi/caesar-rest:devel` (see https://hub.docker.com/r/sriggi/caesar-rest) and deploy it with DockerCompose or Kubernetes (see the configuration files under the repository ```config``` directory.
+All application command line options described in the previous section can be configured from container env variables.

 * Start the nginx service:

   - Create a `/etc/nginx/conf.d/nginx.conf` configuration file (see example file provided in the `config/nginx` directory):

     ```
     server {
       listen 8080;